 There have been and may be times in the future when certain patents that relate to our product candidates or any approved products are controlled by our licensees or licensors.
 Although we may, under such arrangements, have rights to consult with our collaborators on actions taken as well as back-up rights of prosecution and enforcement, we have in the past and may in the future relinquish rights to prosecute and maintain patents and patent applications within our portfolio as well as the ability to assert such patents against infringers.
-Currently, some of these rights relating to the patent portfolios for Glybera, TV-45070, GDC-0276 and GDC-0310, and some of our earlier stage product candidates are held by our collaborators.
+For example, currently, some of these rights relating to the patent portfolios for GDC-0310 are held by Genentech.